Cyb3r-Jak3/cloudflare-utils/documentation/docs/dns/purge.md

 Optional flags:

-- `--dry-run`: If you want to see what would be deleted without actually deleting anything.
+- `--dry-run`: See what would be deleted without actually deleting anything.
-- `--confirm`: If you want to auto remove then add `--confirm` at the end.
-This will skip the confirmation prompt.
+- `--confirm`: Skip the confirmation prompt.